digitalfondue/lavagna/README.md

 ### Java and Kotlin ###

-Lavagna runs on a Java 7 jvm, but requires Java 8 to build. (due to our documentation library).
+Lavagna runs on a Java 8 jvm.
 Some parts of Lavagna are made with Kotlin.

 ### IDE Configuration ###